robertmaxwilliams/indefinitely-scalable/README.md

 If you're on windows, go to the bottom of the readme and follow those intructions carefully.

+# Terminology

+Each square on the grid is a "cell" (or sometimes "atom") and each cell has a type, which is one of the "elements".
+What element a cell is determines its behavior - how it acts, if it moves, what other cells will do to it.
+Cells also have data, which nearby cells can read or edit and which is the only state a cell preserves between updates.
+The update function is called on one cell every step, and with enough steps this gives the impression of a constantly evolving world, but no two nearby cells are ever actually updated at the same time, like in Conway's Game of Life.

 # User interface

 The user interface makes use of both the graphical window and the text terminal to provide the best